bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 Installing your dependencies with Xamarin apps is taken care of by a dedicated Step: `NuGet restore`.
 This Step is part of every automatically created [workflow](/getting-started/getting-started-workflows/) for Xamarin apps and it has one required input: the path to the Xamarin solution file which is stored as an Environment Variable when you add the app.

 1. Enter the Workflow Editor of your app, and click the `Workflows` tab.
+2. Make sure you have the `NuGet restore` Step in your workflow.

 ## Testing Xamarin apps